-FDgard is a medical food specially formulated for the dietary management of Functional Dyspepsia.
+FDgard® is a medical food specially formulated for the dietary management of Meal-Triggered Indigestion or Functional Dyspepsia.
 The combination of caraway oil (primary components: d-Carvone and d-Limonene) and peppermint oil (primary component: l-Menthol) has been shown in several double-blind, randomized, placebo-controlled studies1 to be effective for people with FD and can help to:

 SST® (Site Specific Targeting) Technology

-SST (Site Specific Targeting) technology is a breakthrough in targeted delivery science.
-Each individual microsphere in the FDgard capsule has three layers of coating, which cover a unique solid-state inner core (as a opposed to a liquid-filled product).
+SST® (Site Specific Targeting) technology is a breakthrough in targeted delivery science.
+Each individual microsphere in the FDgard capsule has three layers of coating, which cover a unique solid-state inner core (as opposed to a liquid-filled product).

 - The outermost layer is a non muco-adhesive layer.
 This layer allows the microspheres to travel easily through the esophagus and prevents their muco-adhesion to the stomach wall and to large food particles.

 - The second layer contains' a pH triggered coating that rapidly dissolves as it passes through the pylorus into a pH of 6.64.

 - The third layer provides protein (via a gelatin seal coat) in order to prevent the loss of caraway oil and l-Menthol from the core of the microspheres.

 - The core of the microspheres contains a fiber matrix that entraps the caraway oil and l-Menthol in a solid state.
 The core also contains a super disintegrant that enables rapid release once the microspheres have entered the duodenum.